The Best Easy Gluten-Free Sugar Cookie Bar Recipe

 ½ scoop vanilla protein powder

-Pour the blended mixture into a bowl (if you didn’t blend in one), and whisk in 2 eggs.
-Whisk until just combined—don’t overmix.
+Add the eggs: Transfer the mixture to a bowl (if you didn’t blend in one) and add the eggs.
+Whisk well to combine.

 Nutrition Info (Per Square - Makes 12 Servings)